Georgi051/Gladiators/README.md

    In our shop you can buy different products from different categories.
 You can rate and comment the products.
 Each category has subcategories in it and if a subcategory doesn't have products it will not be shown in the shop.
 Every week we have offers for different products.
 They are choosen randomly and are discounted by 20%.

 # Summary
+:email:
-  If you have any questions or you found any bugs we will be glad to send us message on gladiatorsfitnessapp@gmail.com :)
+  If you have any questions or you found any bugs we will be glad to send us message on gladiatorsfitnessapp@gmail.com :neckbeard:
+  If you like our application please give us star :star: